MieskeB/apollo13/README.md

 ## Final words

 If you have any experiences you would like to share, I would love to hear about them!
 I would like it a lot to hear improvements, differences, and anything.
-Please open an issue with any experiences you would like to share.
+Please open an issue with any improvements you would like to share.
+Or send me an email with your experiences: info [at] mindware [dot] software

 The software is also open for improvements, I will accept any pull request that improves the game and the fun.
 This can be on the document itself, while also possible for the Unity game.